USS Fort Henry

 USS Fort Henry was a gunboat which saw service with the Union Navy during the American Civil War.
 Originally designed as a ferryboat, she was purchased by the Navy before entering commercial service and converted into a fighting vessel.
 During the war, she took part in the naval blockade of the Confederacy and captured a number of blockade runners.
 After the war, she was sold to a New York ferry company.
 Renamed Huntington, she operated for about two years as an East River ferry before being destroyed by fire in 1868.

 Construction and design

-Fort Henry was originally one of a batch of six ferryboats ordered by the Union Ferry Company for service on the East River between Manhattan and Brooklyn.
-A wooden-hulled sidewheeler, Fort Henry was built in Brooklyn in 1861–62.
-She was named after a Confederate fort on the Tennessee River recently conquered by Union forces.
+Fort Henry was originally built in 1861–1862 as a ferryboat, ordered by the Union Ferry Company for service on the East River between Manhattan and Brooklyn.
+A wooden-hulled sidewheeler, she was named after a Confederate fort on the Tennessee River recently conquered by Union forces.